 Banderas Bay is not only a protected bay but it is large enough and deep enough (maybe 4,000 feet in some places) to offer a complete oceanic sea life environment with enough depth and temperatures to make the bay a winter home for humpback whales, giant manta rays, tuna, dolphins and marlin.

 There are times that Banderas Bay seems like a aquatic marine theme park for seafarers who don’t really want to go to sea.
 Take some time and explore the beautiful cities of Cabo Corrientes, you will be glad you did.
-If your looking for a truly remote luxury getaway, have a look at Treasure by the Sea in Chimo, it is the nicest and most comfortable hidden getaway that you will ever experience.
+If you are looking for a truly remote luxury getaway, have a look at Treasure by the Sea in Chimo, it is the nicest and most comfortable hidden getaway that you will ever experience.